chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

         =============== =======================================================
-        cstdlib         use the standard C malloc/free commands jemalloc        use included version of Jason Evan's memory allocator jemalloc-system use a system install of jemalloc (#include jemalloc/jemalloc.h, -ljemalloc)
+        cstdlib         use the standard C malloc/free commands jemalloc        use included version of Jason Evan's memory allocator
         =============== =======================================================

    If unset, ``CHPL_MEM`` defaults to ``jemalloc`` for most configurations.